Kostr/PLDM/README.md

 ## Configuration

-For the kernel-based MCTP stack it is necessary to enable `mctp` disto feature.

-Add the following string to your machine configuration file:
+For the kernel-based MCTP stack it is necessary to add the following include to your machine configuration file:
 ```
-DISTRO_FEATURES += "mctp"
+require conf/distro/include/pldm.inc
 ```

 ## Patches